Olive-blockchain/Olive-blockchain/README.md

-Covid is a cryptocurrency forked from Taco forked from Chia and uses the Proof of Space and Time consensus algorithm
+Olive is a cryptocurrency forked from Taco forked from Chia and uses the Proof of Space and Time consensus algorithm

 Discord Channel: https://discord.gg/Tr2uxdHTxM